cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 which are  fine aside from the fact they again neglect error control for null parents

-They also contain the abstact method
+They also contain the abstract method
 - public abstract GraphNode GetOppositeNode(_node)

 Which is the primary point of distinction between Directed and Undirected Edges, which will be discussed more in their respective reviews.